 A four-time Olympic ice hockey player, Ruggiero grew up in Los Angeles and Harper Woods, Mich.
 She graduated cum laude with a bachelor’s degree in government from Harvard University, where she was a four-time All-American, as well as an Academic All-American.

 A star player on the U.S. Olympic Ice Hockey Team, Ruggiero won a gold medal in 1998, silvers in 2002 and 2010, and bronze in 2006.
-During her 16-year career with the U.S. Women’s National Hockey Team, she competed in 10 world championships, earning the gold medal on four occasions.
+During her 16-year career with the U.S. Women’s National Hockey Team, she competed in more games than any other man or woman in USA Hockey history, playing in 10 world championships and earning the gold medal on four occasions.

-In addition to her athletic accomplishments, Ruggiero is the founder and president of a girl’s hockey school; author of “Breaking the Ice,” her autobiography; and formerly served as the director of the New York Islanders’ Project Hope – an organization that provides young Chinese athletes with access to educational opportunities.
-She has participated in the ProSports MVP Olympic Heroes Tour, is active in Right to Play, is president of the Women’s Sports Foundation and serves on the World Anti-Doping Association board of directors.
+In addition to her athletic accomplishments, Ruggiero currently serves as a senior management associate at Bridgewater Associates; is the founder and president of a girl’s hockey school; author of “Breaking the Ice,” her autobiography; and formerly served as the director of the New York Islanders’ Project Hope – an organization that provides young Chinese athletes with access to educational opportunities.
+She has participated in the ProSports MVP Olympic Heroes Tour, is active in Right to Play, is on the board of trustees for the Women’s Sports Foundation (she will become president of the WSF in 2013) and serves on the World Anti-Doping Association board of directors.
 In 2004, ESPN.com named her one of the top-16 female athletes in the world, and she appeared on season six of NBC’s hit TV show, “The Apprentice.”